Boyd-B/boyd-b.github.io/_posts/2018/2018-3-7-turning-sitecore-variants-into-components.markdown

 ### Up next

-Creating piplines and updating SXA items to look in the right locations.
+Creating pipelines and updating SXA items to look in the right locations.

 Part 1 only creates a component.
 The next parts of this series will discuss how to bring the components into the presentation item of your site so that you can manage all of your components (renderings), variants and styles in one place.